Are you ready? Bring a hat, water and sunscreen! Let’s go.

 14. Have a next-level gastronomic experience at Lote 23:

-I did not even know that gastronomic park was a thing, and if gastronomic food experience exited before I came to Puerto Rico.
+I did not even know that gastronomic park was a thing, and if gastronomic food experience existed before I came to Puerto Rico.
 Located in Santurce, this area is filled with San Juan’s top-notch chefs and mixologists creating casual and contemporary cuisine.
 I call it the food park of San Juan.

 15. Soak up the Miami vibes along Ashford Avenue: